-Your Nest thermostat will automatically switch to Eco Temperatures after it senses that nobody’s home if you’ve enabled Home/Away Assist to help save you energy.
+Your Nest thermostat automatically switches to Eco Temperatures after it senses that nobody’s home if you've turned on Home/Away Assist to help save you energy.

 In the Eco menu, the heating and cooling temperatures you set here will be used when you’re away.

 Safety Temperatures can prevent your home from going above or below certain temperatures when the set limits are reached.
-You’ll see options to adjust your Safety Temperatures here.
+You’ll find options to adjust your Safety Temperatures here.

 If you have Google Nest Temperature Sensors added to your account, you can adjust your schedule here.
-To adjust other settings, you'll need to use the Nest app.
+To adjust other settings, you need to use the Nest app.

-Note: You'll only see the Fan option if you have a G-wire installed on your thermostat.
+Note: The Fan option only appears if you have a G-wire installed on your thermostat.

 Nest Sense is a combination of sensors and algorithms that help your thermostat learn about you and your home.

-Depending on your system type, you may not see all of the below Nest Sense options.
-Click an option below to learn how to change its settings.
+Depending on your system type, you may not find all of the below Nest Sense options.
+Choose an option below to learn how to change its settings:

-- Auto-Schedule: When you first set up your thermostat, it will learn your temperature habits and automatically create a schedule.
+- Auto-Schedule: When you first set up your thermostat, it learns your temperature habits and automatically create a schedule.

 - Time-to-Temperature: You can't change this setting.
-Time-to-Temperature displays how long it will take for your home to reach the temperature that you’ve chosen.
-If your home is too hot or too cold, it will take more time to reach your desired temperature.
+Time-to-Temperature displays how long it takes for your home to reach the temperature that you’ve chosen.
+If your home is too hot or too cold, it may take more time to reach your desired temperature.

-- Early-On: When this is enabled, your thermostat automatically calculates when to turn on heating or cooling so your home will reach a scheduled temperature on time.
+- Early-On: When this is turned on, your thermostat automatically calculates when to turn on heating or cooling so your home can reach a scheduled temperature on time.

-Note: If you have either auxiliary heat or a radiant system, the Heat Pump Balance or True Radiant options will control preheating.
-Early-On will control precooling if you have a cooling system installed.
+Note: If you have either auxiliary heat or a radiant system, the Heat Pump Balance or True Radiant options controls preheating.
+Early-On controls precooling if you have a cooling system installed.

-- Heat Pump Balance: For homes with a heat pump and auxiliary heat, you’ll see this option in addition to Early-On.
-When this is enabled, your thermostat automatically preheats your home so it will reach your scheduled temperature on time.
+- Heat Pump Balance: For homes with a heat pump and auxiliary heat, this option should appear in addition to Early-On.
+When this is turned on, your thermostat automatically preheats your home so it can reach your scheduled temperature on time.

-- True Radiant: If you have a radiant system, you’ll see this option in addition to Early-On.
-When this is enabled, your thermostat automatically preheats your home so it will reach your scheduled temperature on time.
+- True Radiant: If you have a radiant system, this option should appear n addition to Early-On.
+When this is turned on, your thermostat automatically preheats your home so it can reach your scheduled temperature on time.